 The condition usually starts with red or purple discoloration, and the skin may become raised or develop ulcerations, according to Freeman.
 It can be on hands, too.

 Fox told TODAY it has appeared as "purple, red bumps" on the tips of digits and pads, or on the tops of toes or sides of feet.

 People with COVID toes may feel the skin is hot, burning or itchy.

 One patient, David, 39, who didn't want to share his last name, experienced possible COVID toes.
 He wasn't tested for the virus, but told TODAY via email: "The affected toes were initially painful to touch and a bit sore while walking ...
 The pain and soreness lasted just over one week and gradually went away."

 While other skin symptoms have appeared in COVID-19-positive patients, this one seems "COVID-specific," Fox clarified.

 What causes COVID toes?

-Again, the research is just beginning, but experts have some ideas.
+Again, the research is still developing, but experts have some ideas.

 "One hypothesis is there's just a lot of inflammation caused by the virus," Freeman said.
-The condition resembles pernio, caused by exposure to cold temperatures, resulting in inflammation, which can appear as skin sores or bumps.
+The condition resembles pernio (also called chilblains), caused by exposure to cold temperatures, resulting in inflammation, which can appear as skin sores or bumps.

 The other theory is that the symptom is due to blood vessel clots, which can occur in COVID-19 patients.